wlock20/sca2-home-exercises/2_PM/README.md

 - A webpage introducting yourself to the world
 - A webpage dedicated to a hobby of yours

+## Testing

+You can run your web server by running `npm run start` and accessing `localhost:3000` in your browser to view your homepage (`index.html`).

 ## Submission

-Be sure you're in the 2_PM directory and add, commit, and push both the `index.html` abd `styles.css` files using git (Remember how?).
+Be sure you're in the 2_PM directory and add, commit, and push all your changes to your files using git (Remember how?).